StuartMacKay/ebird-superscripts/README.md

 All the scripts can be found on [OpenUserJS](https://openuserjs.org/) when you do a search with the [eBird](https://openuserjs.org/?q=eBird) keyword.

-You can also find the same scripts on [GreasyFork](https://greasyfork.org) again, use [eBird](https://greasyfork.org/en/scripts?q=eBird) as a search keyword
+You can also find the same scripts on [GreasyFork](https://greasyfork.org) when you list all the scripts for the [eBird](https://greasyfork.org/en/scripts/by-site/ebird.org) site.

 ## License